-- 1. Resilient wedge shut off valve with drain, or stop and waste, is required downstream of the meter. - 2.
-All irrigation systems shall be contained by the appropriate backflow prevention assembly.
+- 1. Resilient wedge shut off valve with drain, or stop and waste, is required downstream of the meter.

+- All irrigation systems shall be contained by the appropriate backflow prevention assembly.
 Reduced pressure principle assemblies are the minimum irrigation backflow prevention assembly for this land use.
 See the Town's Cross-Connection Control requirements in Town code and associated policy manual(s).
-A passing backflow prevention test is required for issuance of certificate of occupancy. - 3.
-Master valves are required. - 4.
-Flow sensors are required. - Rain sensors are required. - 6.
-Overhead irrigation. - a.
+A passing backflow prevention test is required for issuance of certificate of occupancy.

+- 3. Master valves are required.

+- 4. Flow sensors are required.

+- 5. Rain sensors are required.

+- 6. Overhead irrigation.

+- a.
 Overhead irrigation is not allowed in areas less than ten (10) feet in width/length. - b.
 Temporary overhead irrigation is allowed on slopes not to exceed 3:1.
 Refer to Temporary Non-Irrigated Native Criteria in Appendix B. - c.
-There shall be no overhead irrigation in medians, peninsulas, islands or round-abouts, whether these are located in streets, entrances, or parking areas.
+There shall be no overhead irrigation in parking lot peninsulas, or islands. - d.
+There shall be no irrigation within street medians, islands, or round-a-bouts. - e.
+There shall be no overhead irrigation in medians, peninsulas, islands or round-a-bouts, whether these are located in streets, entrances, or parking areas.

-- d.
+f.
 Pop-up height shall be consistent with the mature height of the plant material being irrigated.
 Minimum pop-up height of six (6) inches is required for turf areas.
-Minimum pop up height of twelve (12) inches is required for native, wildflower, or perennial areas. - e.
+Minimum pop up height of twelve (12) inches is required for native, wildflower, or perennial areas.

+g.
 Pop-up spray heads shall be equipped with internal check valves, internal pressure regulation (Pressure regulation must be consistent with manufacturer's recommendations for the selected nozzle.), and matched precipitation rate spray or rotary nozzles.
-Variable arc nozzles are not allowed. - f.
+Variable arc nozzles are not allowed.

+h.
 Rotors shall be equipped with internal check valves and pressure regulation.

-7. Drip irrigation
+- 7. Drip irrigation - a.

-- a.
 Drip irrigation is required in areas greater than four (4) feet, and less than ten (10) feet (unless approved). - b.
 Drip irrigation shall be point source drip or sub-surface drip irrigation for all trees, shrubs, perennial, and annual beds. - c.
-Drip emitters and sub-surface drip shall be equipped with internal check valves at each emitter. - 8.
+Drip emitters and sub-surface drip shall be equipped with internal check valves at each emitter. - d.
+All (Residential and non-residential) point-source drip, sub-surface drip, dripper line, and bubblers must be installed with an operational indicator in each planting area and a flush valve at every dead end. - 8.
 Bubblers may be substituted for drip emitters where necessary to provide adequate supplemental irrigation to plant materials in certain locations (i.e., trees in native grass areas). - 9.
 Irrigation charts and hydraulic worksheets are required for irrigation plan submittal on construction documents.
 See the Town of Castle Rock website (CRgov.com/landscapeforms) for forms.